October 17, 2024

 Domain hijacking is another threat that can be mitigated by this measure.
 Registration scams typically manifest through fake renewal notices, creating confusion and unwarranted financial pressure.
 Keep your contact information private by using a domain name privacy service.

-Fraudulent phishing scams often target website owners, using tactics to deceive them into believing they owe money or need to make changes to their domain or hosting services.
+Scammers may trick owners through fake offers, exploiting confusion around domain registration and renewal.
+Fraudulent phishing scams often target website owners, too, using tactics to deceive them into believing they owe money or need to make changes to their domain or hosting services.

-Understanding Domain Name Renewal Scam
+Understanding Domain Name Renewal Scams

 A Domain name renewal scam is a type of intellectual property scam or confidence scam that target the owner.
 These scams can result in financial loss for businesses and individuals.
 The financial loss can be substantial, affecting both small businesses and large corporations.